 How Long Do Wood Pellets Last in a Smoker?

-A pellet grill will use approximately ½ pound of pellets per hour during smoking.
+A pellet grill will use between one to three pounds of pellets per hour.

 However, wind or cooler temperatures may increase how many pellets you typically burn.